 Prostate Disease: Information for the public FeedbackThe most relevant search results for Prostate Disease, from Department of Health accredited producers of patient information.

 - Results are currently sorted by relevance (Sort results by: date)

 ...suggested no significant risk of breast or prostate cancer in patients with PD within relevant...association between PD and risk of breast or prostate cancer.
 Keywords Parkinson's disease, breast cancer, prostate cancer, meta-analysis HTML ...

 18 December 2014 - Publisher: Informa Healthcare - Publication type: Systematic Reviews

 ...life, yet few men know anything about their prostate or what can go wrong with it Prostate disease is a general term used to describe a number of medical conditions that can affect the prostate gland.
 The prostate gland The prostate...

 NHS Choices, 29 October 2013 - Publication type: general

-National Institute for Health and Care Excellence, 27 February 2008 - Publisher: NICE - Publication type: Full Guidance
+National Institute for Health and Care Excellence, 15 July 2014

-...resistant metastatic prostate cancer in adults, only if: their disease has progressed on...already with metastatic disease and could die of prostate cancer without any...imaging to monitor disease progression in prostate cancer.
-However...
+...resistant metastatic prostate cancer in adults, only if: their disease has progressed...with metastatic disease and could die of prostate cancer without...castration resistant prostate cancer in adult men whose disease has progressed...

-National Institute for Health and Care Excellence, 27 June 2012 - Publisher: NICE - Publication type: Full Guidance
+National Institute for Health and Care Excellence, 01 June 2012

 ...watchful waiting for prostate cancer Josephine...Cochrane Prostatic Diseases and Urologic Cancers...procedure include reduced disease specific mortality...treatment for localized prostate cancer.
 Prostate Disease Patient Outcome Research...